CrystalBoateng/reflexive-cogmod/README.txt

 CHANGE LOG
 --------------------
-This is not particularly useful right now, because I'm still creating the 'writing' functions, and the 'reading' comprehension is still pretty shallow (it's basically just word vectors).
-I'm also toying with the idea of storing learned-data in SQL, but I think I'll stick with using Python lists for now.
+This is not particularly useful right now, because I'm still creating the 'writing' functions, and the 'reading' comprehension is still shallow.
+See git commits for more detailed updates.

 LICENSING